abuitrago-cxo/marketing-genie/README.md

 ![Agent Flow](./agent.png)

-1.  **Generate Initial Queries:** Based on your input, it generates a set of initial search queries using a Gemini model.
+1.  **Generate Initial Queries:** Based on your input, it generates a set of initial search queries using either a Gemini or Ollama model.
 2.  **Web Research:** For each query, it uses the Gemini model with the Google Search API to find relevant web pages.
+(Note: Web research always uses Gemini models for Google Search API integration, even when using Ollama models for other steps).
 3.  **Reflection & Knowledge Gap Analysis:** The agent analyzes the search results to determine if the information is sufficient or if there are knowledge gaps.
-It uses a Gemini model for this reflection process.
+It uses either a Gemini or Ollama model for this reflection process.
 4.  **Iterative Refinement:** If gaps are found or the information is insufficient, it generates follow-up queries and repeats the web research and reflection steps (up to a configured maximum number of loops).
-5.  **Finalize Answer:** Once the research is deemed sufficient, the agent synthesizes the gathered information into a coherent answer, including citations from the web sources, using a Gemini model.
+5.  **Finalize Answer:** Once the research is deemed sufficient, the agent synthesizes the gathered information into a coherent answer, including citations from the web sources, using either a Gemini or Ollama model.

+### Model Selection

+You can choose between Gemini and Ollama models in the user interface.
+When using Ollama models:
+- You must have Ollama installed and running locally
+- Make sure you've pulled the models you want to use (`ollama pull llama3`, etc.)
+- The web research step will still use Gemini models for Google Search integration
+- All other steps (query generation, reflection, answer generation) will use the selected Ollama model

 ## Deployment